-\begin{enumerate}[I.] \item We agglomerate low-mass star particles below $M_{\rm agg}=4\rm\, M_\odot$ as they form until their summed mass is $\ge M_{\rm agg}$.
+\begin{enumerate}[I.] \item We agglomerated low-mass star particles below $M_{\rm agg}=4\rm\, M_\odot$ as they formed until their summed mass is $\ge M_{\rm agg}$.
 Then, a star particle is formed with a mass equal to the sum of the low-mass stars.
-This reduces the strain on the N-body calculations by reducing the number of dynamical star particles by $90\%$. \item We mass-load stellar winds to raise the Courant timestep by limiting the temperature of wind-blown bubbles to $T_w=3\times 10^5\rm\, K$, which significantly speeds up the simulations.
-This results in smaller, cooler, momentum-conserving bubbles instead of hot energy-conserving bubbles.
-The primary effect of wind feedback in cluster formation is to clear out extremely dense gas to allow ionizing radiation to form expanding \ion{H}{2} regions.
-In this dense gas even hot stellar wind bubbles cool quickly, so there is little change in behavior in this regime. \item We only inject feedback from stars above $20\rm\, M_\odot$ to reduce the cost of ray-tracing.
-Massive stars output most of the ionizing radiation and mechanical wind energy in clusters: by setting this limit we lose less than $20\%$ of the total feedback energy.
-Stars below the feedback cutoff mass will not go SN within the time frame of our simulations ($\le 10\rm\, Myr$). \end{enumerate}
+This reduces the strain on the N-body calculations by reducing the number of dynamical star particles by $90\%$. \item We mass-loaded stellar winds to raise the Courant time step by limiting the temperature of wind-blown bubbles to $T_w=3\times 10^5\rm\, K$, which significantly sped up the simulations.
+This resulted in smaller, cooler, momentum-conserving bubbles instead of hot energy-conserving bubbles.
+The primary effect of wind feedback in cluster formation is to clear out extremely dense gas in order to allow ionizing radiation to form expanding \ion{H}{II} regions.
+In this dense gas even hot stellar wind bubbles cool quickly, so there is little change in behavior in this regime. \item We only injected feedback from stars above $20\rm\, M_\odot$ to reduce the cost of ray-tracing.
+Massive stars output most of the ionizing radiation and mechanical wind energy in clusters: by setting this limit we lost less than $20\%$ of the total feedback energy.
+Stars below the feedback cutoff mass did not go SN within the time frame of our simulations ($\le 10\rm\, Myr$). \end{enumerate}

 We further explain and examine the effects of these modifications in Appendix \ref{app:sf_mods}, including providing a quantitative analysis of the amount of total energy lost by excluding feedback for stars $<20\rm\, M_\odot$ in the M6 model.